Kim Ratz MN Motivational Speaker picture inspirational hope skills to cope music humor and stories

 952.938.4472

-3665 Woody Lane
+3665 Woody Lane,

 Minnetonka, MN 55305

-Kim is proud to sponsor:
+Since 2006 Kim has been proud to sponsor:

 July is National